 Another food-centered activity is to prepare mom’s favorite dish or even a recipe that has been passed down through generations.
 You can have her help you (if she’s up for it), or you can get the recipe from another family member.
 Make it an activity that everyone participates in.

-This spanakopita recipe is one my mother loves and always makes for us.
+This spanakopita recipe is one my mother loves and always makes for us on special occasions.

 Mother’s Day Photobooth Experience